 Once inside, navigate to My Account.

 Next, scroll down until you reach the OpenPGP Encryption section.
-Click the link that says "Generate OpenPGP Key".
+Click the button that says "Generate OpenPGP Key".

 Enter pertinent information: